imagej/imagej.github.io/_pages/Morphological_Segmentation.md

   - **Show result overlay**: toggle result overlay.
   - **Create image button**: create a new image with the results displayed in the canvas.

-{% capture title%}
- Examples of the 4 different display options
+{% include thumbnail src='/images/pages/Morphological-segmentation-result-examples.png' title='Examples of the 4 different display options'%}
-{% endcapture %}
-{% include thumbnail src='/images/pages/Morphological-segmentation-result-examples.png' title=title %}

 ### Post-processing panel